 Welcome to Japan's "Land of Fire"

-With an active volcano as its symbol, Kumamoto Prefecture is known in Japan as "The Land of Fire."
-A key access point for exploring the volcano and the surrounding Aso area, the capital city of Kumamoto is historically rich and well worth exploring over a day or two.
+With an active volcano at its periphery, Kumamoto Prefecture is known in Japan as "The Land of Fire."
+A key access point for exploring the volcano and the surrounding Aso area, the capital city of Kumamoto Prefecture is historically rich and well worth exploring over a day or two.